Wednesday, April 9, 2025, Denver, Colorado, 11:15 AM – 12:45 PM Mountain Time (1:15 PM – 2:45 PM Eastern Time)

 Upon completion of this activity, participants should be able to

-• Consider the scientific justification for the use of ADCs as a therapeutic approach for patients with various tumor types, and recall the targets, structural components and mechanisms of activity of different clinically available and investigational agents in this class.
+• Consider the scientific justification for the use of antibody-drug conjugates (ADCs) as a therapeutic approach for patients with various tumor types, and recall the targets, structural components and mechanisms of activity of different clinically available and investigational agents in this class.

 • Appraise available clinical research data with novel ADCs for various cancers, and consider the current and potential role of these approaches in routine clinical care.